basics/nuxt-booster/docs/content/en/directives/v-font.md

 This is really a performance problem.
 If you look for solutions, you like to hear

-- don't use WebFonts that have to be reloaded
+- don't use WebFonts that have to be loaded
 - use another optimized font
 - reduce the number of used fonts
 - embed the fonts via Base64